 Simple emoticons have been around for a while but it’s the rise of smartphones that have really brought them into the mainstream.
-They’re used everywhere; from text messages to Instagram hashtags.
+They’re used everywhere, from text messages to Instagram hashtags.
 However, what each character means is often subject to debate.

 Unicode publish standards on what each emoji should represent, but they are not always used as intended.
-Within different groups, different emoji can take on unique and personal meanings that can be hard for an outsider to understand.
+Within different groups, different emojis can take on unique and personal meanings that can be hard for an outsider to understand.

 In this dictionary, in an effort to bring some clarity to the situation, I look at some of the commonly accepted meanings of popular emoji.

 Smiling Face With Smiling Eyes and Smiling Face are the two most commonly used emoticons.
 They simply denote happiness or positivity.